6oof/mole/docs/deployments.md

 ```

 #### Merging Custom Variables
-If you want to merge additional environment variables into the generated `.env` file, include them in a file named `.env.mole` in the root of the repository.
+If you want to merge additional environment variables into the generated `.env` file, include them in a file named `.env.example` in the root of the repository.
 Mole will automatically merge them during deployment.

 Learn more about the `.env` file mole generates [here](#).